-- a) The exact place, date, and time of sampling or measurement; - b) The individual(s) who performed the sampling or measurements; - c) The dates and times the analyses were performed; - d) The individual(s) who performed the analyses; - e) The analytical techniques and methods used including sample collection handling and preservation techniques; - f) The results of such analyses; - g) The records of monitoring activities and results, including all instrumentation and calibration and maintenance records; and - h) The original calculation and data bench sheets of the operator who performed analysis of the influent or effluent pursuant to requirements of Section I.A of this permit. - i) For analyses performed by contract laboratories: - a.
+- a.
+The exact place, date, and time of sampling or measurement; - b.
+The individual(s) who performed the sampling or measurements; - c.
+The dates and times the analyses were performed; - d.
+The individual(s) who performed the analyses;

+e.
+The analytical techniques and methods used including sample collection handling and preservation techniques;

+- f.
+The results of such analyses; - g.
+The records of monitoring activities and results, including all instrumentation and calibration and maintenance records; - h.
+The original calculation and data bench sheets of the operator who performed analysis of the influent or effluent pursuant to requirements of this permit; and - i.
+For analyses performed by contract laboratories: - a.
 The detection level reported by the laboratory for each sample; and - b.
 The laboratory analytical report including documentation of the QA/QC and analytical procedures.